MicrosoftDocs/entra-docs/docs/identity/authentication/concept-certificate-based-authentication-technical-deep-dive.md

 1. One certificate issuer can only have one valid strong authentication binding (that is, a certificate can't bind to both single-factor and MFA).

 >[!IMPORTANT]
->There is a known issue where an Entra tenant admin configures a CBA authentication policy rule using both Issuer and Policy OID impacts some device registration scenarios including:
+>There is a known issue where a Microsoft Entra tenant admin configures a CBA authentication policy rule using both Issuer and Policy OID impacts some device registration scenarios including:
 >- Windows Hello For Business enrollment
 >- Fido2 Security Key registration
 >- Windows Passwordless Phone Sign-in
 >
->Device registration with Workplace Join, Entra ID and Hybrid Entra ID device join scenarios are not impacted.
+>Device registration with Workplace Join, Microsoft Entra ID and Hybrid Microsoft Entra device join scenarios are not impacted.
 CBA authentication policy rules using either Issuer OR Policy OID are not impacted.
 >To mitigate, admins should :
 >- Edit the certificate-based authentication policy rules currently using both Issuer and Policy OID options and remove either the Issuer or OID requirement and save.
 OR
 >- Remove the authentication policy rule currently using both Issuer and Policy OID and create rules using only issuer or policy OID